Statcounter

 Angela is beautiful; the girl next door is how most describe her.
 Not the cover of Vogue but a woman who exudes natural beauty.
 She wore very little makeup and always appeared well put together –inside and out.

-Her humble upbringing in the country fostered a down to earth demeanor.
+Her humble upbringing in a rural setting fostered a down to earth demeanor.
 But, something changed along the way.
 Something that Chris could never quite understand.

 Being the middle child, and enduring a childhood with a verbally abusive dad, eventually caught up with Angela.